majjikishore007/majjikishore007/README.md

 ## 🔗 ABOUT ME

-- I am currently studying at ITER 🇮🇳
+- Working as a backend-intern at Navgurukul 🇮🇳
 - Full  stack web  developer👨‍💻
 - Open Source Enthusiast 🙌
 - Love to build projects 👨‍🔧